 About Ambah

-With a background in painting, Ambah has a passion for colour and interesting design.
-Making has always been her happy place since she was a girl surrounded by the chaos of her mother’s textile art and design – she had a huge basket of fabric scraps that Ambah could literally dive into.
+With a background in painting, Ambah has a deep passion for color and engaging design.
+Making has always been a fundamental part of her life, stemming from a childhood spent surrounded by my mother’s textile art and design, often scavenging through her fabric scraps.

 I acknowledge the Traditional Owners of this beautiful land, including the Bunurong / Boonwurrung people of the Kulin Nation, who’s country I live & work on and pay respect to their spiritual and living connection to land, waters and culture and to their elders past, present and emerging.